OANDA Asia Pacific Risk Disclosure Statement

 IMPORTANT - READ CAREFULLY:

 OANDA Asia Pacific Pte.
-Ltd. (“OANDA”) believes that its customers should be aware of the risks involved in entering over-the-counter contracts for foreign currency (“foreign currency contracts”).
-The following is a brief summary of certain considerations that you should take into account when deciding whether to trade in foreign currency contracts.
-This Risk Disclosure Statement (the “Statement”) is not meant to be all-inclusive; rather it is intended to highlight certain more significant factors and special risks related to foreign currency contracts.
+Ltd. (“OANDA”) believes that its customers should be aware of the risks involved in entering over-the-counter contracts for foreign currency, precious metals, and contracts for differences (“CFDs”) (collectively, “OTC Contracts”).
+The following is a brief non-exhaustive summary of certain more significant factors and special risks you should take into account when deciding whether to trade in OTC Contracts.
+In order to open and operate an fxTrade account with OANDA, you must indicate that you have read and understood this Statement.
+Please read this Statement in its entirety.

-There are risks associated with utilizing an Internet-based trade execution software application including, but not limited to, the failure of hardware and software.
+There are risks associated with using an Internet-based trade execution software application including, but not limited to, the failure of hardware and software.
 While OANDA maintains back up systems and contingency plans to minimize the possibility of system failure, OANDA does not control signal power, reception, routing via the Internet, configuration of your equipment or the reliability of your connection to the Internet.
 The result of any failure of the foregoing may be that your order is either not executed according to your instructions, or is not executed at all.

 OANDA’s hours of operation coincide with the global financial markets.
-Trading is available from Sunday approximately 5 p.m. to Friday 5 p.m., (Eastern) New York time.
+Trading is available from Sunday approximately 5 p.m. to Friday 5 p.m.
+(Eastern) New York time.
 During weekends you will not be able to close existing positions or open new positions.
 Also, spreads (the difference between the bid price and the ask price) typically widen at 4:15 p.m.
 Friday, to reflect decreased liquidity in the global markets.
 And, it is possible for market prices to significantly change or “gap” when trading resumes on Sunday.
 Therefore, you must ensure that you maintain sufficient margin in your fxTrade account at all times to avoid a margin closeout.
 To reduce the risk of a margin closeout, reduce or close your overall positions or add more funds to your fxTrade account and to prevent unwanted order execution, consider widening your take profits, stop losses or trailing stops prior to the weekend.

-As a Capital Markets Services licence holder licensed by Monetary Authority of Singapore, OANDA is required to and has set up a trust account at a major bank registered and licensed in Singapore.
+As a Capital Markets Services licence holder, licensed by Monetary Authority of Singapore, OANDA is required to and has set up a trust account at a major bank registered and licensed in Singapore.
 All funds you send to OANDA must be deposited in this trust account, and held there in trust for you.
 This means that your funds are segregated and maintained separately from OANDA own funds, and can only be withdrawn as a direct result of your trading-related activities or withdrawal requests.
 No withdrawals can be made from this account for any OANDA operations.